 Meet with at least three contractors to discuss the job you want done and your budget.
 Estimates should detail the materials to be used, the labor charges, the start and end dates, and the total cost.

-6. Put everything in writing
+6. Get everything in writing

 A well-written, clear, and detailed contract is very important.
 Make sure that everything you agreed to is in writing.
 Don’t approve any plans unless you understand them.
 Never sign a contract with any blanks and get a copy of everything you sign.
 Take your time to make a decision and remember, genuinely good deals will still be there tomorrow.
 Get a second opinion before you sign.
-You can cancel a contract by sending a letter to the contractor within three business days, if the contract was signed in your home or somewhere other than the contractor’s permanent place of business.
+If you do sign, you can cancel a contract by sending a letter to the contractor within three business days, if the contract was signed in your home or somewhere other than the contractor’s permanent place of business.

 7. Don't pay the final bill until all the work is complete